 Analyzing Alcoa's Unusual Options Activity

-Shares of Alcoa (NYSE:AA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $38.46.
+On Thursday, shares of Alcoa (NYSE:AA) saw unusual options activity.
+After the option alert, the stock price moved up to $39.8.

 - Sentiment: BEARISH